 The 36 problems are divided in two sets of 18 problems: small and large problems.
-We first solved the small problems with ALGENCAN (considering all the constraints as upper-level constraints), ALSPG, IPOPT and LANCELOT.
-All the methods used the AMPL formulation of the problem, except ALSPG which, due to the necessity of a subroutine to compute the projection of an arbitrary point onto the convex set given by the lower-level constraints, used the Fortran 77 formulation of the problem.
-We are aware that this is a limitation in terms of a fair comparison, however we do not think that the differences observed in the results are due to the gap between Fortran and AMPL.
+We first solved the small problems with ALGENCAN (considering all the constraints as upper-level constraints) and ALSPG.
+Both methods use the Fortran 77 formulation of the problem (ALSPG needs an additional subroutine to compute the projection of an arbitrary point onto the convex set given by the lower-level constraints).
+In Table 6.2 we compare the performance of both methods for solving this problem.
+Both methods obtain feasible points and arrive to the same solutions.
+Due to the performance of ALSPG, we also solved the set of large problems using it.
+Table 6.3 shows its performance.
+A comparison against IPOPT was made and, while IPOPT was able to find equivalent solutions for the smaller problems, it was unable to handle the larger problems due to memory requirements.

-In Table 4 we compare the performance of the four methods for solving this problem.
-Observe that the four methods obtain feasible points and arrive to the same solutions.
-Due to the performance of ALSPG and IPOPT, we solved the set of large problems using them.
-Table 5 shows their performances.
-For the larger problems IPOPT gave the error message "error running ipopt: termination code 15".
-Probably this an inconvenient related to memory requirements.
-However, note that the running times of ALSPG are orders of magnitude smaller than the IPOPT running times.
-Again take into account the gap Fortran-AMPL and the lack of plausibility of the fact that the gap explains the large time differences.